Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Methods

 Regarding the classifier, it uses the latent vector information of 500 positions and generates a binary classification, using an intermediate dense layer of 64 neurons.

 Figure \ref{figure:ModelArchitecture} shows details of the model architecture.
-The input data that the Encoder receives are 4 slices of each case, corresponding to the different scanners (\gls{t1}, \gls{t1gd}, \gls{t2}, \gls{flair}).
-Each residual block contains two separable convolutions ~\citep{chollet2017xception} along with Batch Normalization ~\citep{ioffe2015batch} and Dropout ~\citep{hinton2012improving} layers.
+The input data that the Encoder receives are 4 slices of each case, corresponding to the different \glspl{mr} (\gls{t1}, \gls{t1gd}, \gls{t2}, \gls{flair}).
+Each residual block contains two separable convolutions~\cite{chollet2017xception} along with Batch Normalization~\cite{ioffe2015batch} and Dropout~\cite{hinton2012improving} layers.
 The \gls{relu} activation function was used in the hidden layers, while the hyperbolic tangent and the sigmoid activation were used in the reconstruction and classification outputs, respectively.

-\subsection{\gls{cbir} algorithm}
+\subsubsection{\gls{cbir} algorithm}

-\gls{cbir} system aims to obtain, from the database of documented clinical cases, the patient most similar to the query.
-In other words, each time a scan is received, the algorithm \gls{cbir} finds in the database the most similar cases in the database by comparing the healthy and tumoural structures of the query.
+\gls{cbir} system aims to obtain the patient's most similar to the query from the database of documented clinical cases.
+In other words, each time a \gls{mr} is received, the algorithm \gls{cbir} finds in the database the most similar cases in the database by comparing the healthy and tumoural structures of the query.

-To compare each query with the rest of the documented cases, the image descriptor is generated.
+The image descriptor is generated to compare each query with the rest of the documented cases.
 This descriptor corresponds to the latent space of \gls{mocae} generated using the trained Encoder network.
-To compare the query image with the rest of the database, we use the Euclidean distance, following the same approximation as ~\citep{kobayashi2021decomposing, tarjoman2013implementation, shakarami2020efficient, siradjuddin2019feature}.
+We use the Euclidean distance to compare the query image with the rest of the database, following the same approximation as~\cite{kobayashi2021decomposing, tarjoman2013implementation, shakarami2020efficient, siradjuddin2019feature}.

+Figure \ref{fig:CBIR_Diagram} contains a scheme of the recommendation system.
+The architecture takes an input patient and generates its corresponding feature descriptor with the proposed \gls{mocae} network.
+Then, the most similar cases are retrieved from the database by comparing the descriptors with the Euclidean distance.

-The recommendation system will also use the classification learning of the network in order to retrieve similar cases from the database.
-Because of the inherent ability of the network of classifying a certain query as tumoural or not this information will be used to enhance the recommendation.
-If the query is classified as tumoural by the \gls{mocae} with certain reliability it will only search among other tumoural images.
-This way, when the network is sure that a case contains a tumour it will only search on other tumoural cases.
+The recommendation system will also use the classification learning of the network to retrieve similar cases from the database.
+This information will be used to enhance the recommendation because of the network’s inherent ability to classify a certain query as tumoural or not.
+If the query is classified as tumoural by the classifier with certain reliability it will only search among other tumoural images.
+This way, when the network is sure that a case contains a tumor it will only search for other tumoural cases.
 In particular, it is decided to put a threshold of 90\% of confidence from where search on tumoural cases.